 - 2 tablespoons water

-- In a large saucepan combine 1 ½ cups water, orange juice, rice vinegar, and soy sauce.
-Blend well over medium heat for a few minutes.
+- In a large saucepan combine 1 ½ cups water, orange juice, rice vinegar, soy sauce, and sesame oil.
+Blend well over medium-high heat for a few minutes.
 Stir in brown sugar, orange zest, ginger, garlic and red pepper flakes.
 Bring to a boil.

 - Heat a dutch oven with vegetable oil to 355 degrees.